-- a.
-The shooter pockets a legal called ball in the called pocket. - b.
-The shooter's cue ball touches any numbered ball on the table, on an open table, with the exception of the eight ball, and drives either it or any other ball after contact, or the cue ball to a rail. - c.
-The shooter's cue ball touches a numbered ball that corresponds with the shooters ball group (solids or stripes), once determined, before hitting any other ball, and driving any ball or the cue ball to a rail thereafter, or pocketing any ball except the eight ball (unless player is on the eight ball). - d.
+a.
+The shooter pockets a legal called ball in the called pocket.

+b.
+The shooter's cue ball touches any numbered ball on the table, on an open table, with the exception of the eight ball, and drives either it or any other ball after contact, or the cue ball to a rail.

+c.
+The shooter's cue ball touches a numbered ball that corresponds with the shooters ball group (solids or stripes), once determined, before hitting any other ball, and driving any ball or the cue ball to a rail thereafter, or pocketing any ball except the eight ball (unless player is on the eight ball).

+d.
 If an object ball is frozen to a rail and is the intended ball on which to make a legal hit, the cue ball must either strike a rail after making contact with the frozen ball, or the frozen ball must contact a different rail.

-Any failure to perform a legal shot is a foul and the shooter's turn has ended and the next shot is awarded to the non-shooting opponent with the cue ball remaining in place.
+Any failure to perform a legal shot is a foul and cue ball in hand is awarded to the incoming player.